 Tasting Notes: Warmed, sweetened, spiced red wine

-Description: To know the people of Gitwe hill is to experience strength personified.
+Coffee Story: To know the people of Gitwe hill is to experience strength personified.
 The chief of Gitwe hill may be small in stature but like the people he leads, his spirit makes him a giant.
 Gitwe hill is the closest hill to Long Mile’s Heza wash- ing station.
 As neighbors, we’ve already begun working together.
 When Heza needed more water to operate, we asked Gitwe’s leaders for help.
 Our solution was to build a well for the community that could also provide fresh spring water for Heza.

 With panoramic views of the Kibira forest and the mountains of the Congo, Gitwe hill has no shortage of beauty.
 Rich soil provides a home to many different crops, including coffee.
 The value that Gitwe hill places on grow- ing coffee can be plainly seen in the care they have taken to mulch and prune their coffee trees.